dfgordon/sdpii/src/README.md

 # Ancillary Notes

+## Version

+The version number is controlled by `scripts/meta.json`.
+This is the WOZ metadata for the floppy distribution.
+The build scripts will read this file and verify that the version number embedded in DHRLIB is consistent.
+The BASIC programs retrieve the version number using the `&vers` ampersand.

+As a corollary, the entire package is always synchronized under the same version number.

 ## Auxiliary Memory

-Since SDP II is geared toward a case where there is an Applesoft front end, we suppose a RAM disk will be utilized.
+Since SDP II is geared toward a case where there is an Applesoft front end, we suppose a RAM disk will be utilized for swapping programs and/or variables.
 Therefore DHRLIB does not use any auxiliary memory other than the DHR screen buffer.
 But even when a RAM disk is connected, we still have pockets of free space that add up to about 3.5K:

 * $0000 to $0200 ($80-$FF reserved)
 * $0400 to $0800 (assuming we don't need native text)